Like what we're doing? Consider supporting SCRS to keep our website up and running. Thanks!

-Once you've selected a piece to play, Download the score file.
+Once you've selected a piece to play, Download and print out the score file.

 Click on the MP3 playback button and play along with the music.
 Use the Slow MP3s for practice.

-If you are unsure of where to start, here are a couple of different suggestions:
+There are hundreds of pieces and parts to choose from!
+If you are unsure of where to start, here are several different suggestions:

-Scroll down for lists of recommended pieces for newer or advanced players.
+Scroll down this page for lists of recommended pieces for newer or advanced players.

-Pick a piece and learn all of the different parts.
-If you know your composers, choose from the Composers List.
+Pick a single piece and learn all of the different parts.
+If you have some favorite composers, choose from the Composers List.

-Pick a single recorder (sopranino, soprano, alto, tenor, bass, great bass, or contrabass).
+Pick a single recorder (sopranino, soprano, alto, tenor, bass, great bass, or contrabass) and play various pieces.
 Here is all of the music in the Play At Home Series sorted into a List by Parts.